Aller au contenu

 Post-service neurological conditions

-Follow-up of concussions, mild head injuries and their long-term neurological sequelae - persistent headaches, cognitive difficulties, concentration problems.
+Monitoring of concussions, mild traumatic brain injuries, and their long-term neurological sequelae—persistent headaches, cognitive difficulties, concentration problems.

 CBT Concussion Neurological

-Management of chronic illnesses developed or aggravated during service: hypertension, diabetes, cardiovascular problems - with complete medication review if necessary.
+Support for chronic conditions developed or worsened during service: hypertension, diabetes, cardiovascular problems — with a complete medication review as needed.

 Hypertension Diabetes Cardiovascular

-Functional assessment and support in activities of daily living for veterans with reduced autonomy - with coordination of care, family and available resources.
+Functional assessment and support with daily living activities for veterans with reduced autonomy — with coordination of care, family, and available resources.

 Autonomy ADL Home care